HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 Recommended errors?

 If no results are returned, the workflow may result in a new patient record being established *<u>[in certain use cases only?
 Question for OCR about whether this is permitted &  additional text we might include along those lines.]</u>*.

+We appreciate feedback on this topic and the sections below.

 &emsp;&emsp;